mjhm/lodash-match-pattern/README.md

 #### Features Index

-Here are the main features.
-You probably won't need all of them, but there's plenty of flexibility to allow you to adapt to the details of your specific use cases.
+You probably won't need all of these features, but there's plenty of flexibility to allow you to adapt to the details of your specific use cases.
 All of the examples below are illustrated in the [`examples/example1/features/basic.feature`] as cucumber-js tests.

 1. [Deep JSON matching](#deep-json-matching)
 1. [Matching property types](#matching-property-types)